 Miss Porter’s House is a living home, offering you a rare and privileged visit into other lives and times.
 Built in 1909 by Herbert Porter, the terrace was home to the Porter family until 1997.
 The property was left to the National Trust by Miss Hazel Porter with its contents intact, providing today’s visitors with a vivid experience of early to mid-twentieth century inner-city life in Newcastle.
 Miss Porter’s House is filled with 1909-1940 furnishings and personal items which tell the story of the family over more than a century.

-When newlyweds Herbert Porter and his bride Florence Jolly moved into their new home in 1910, their thoughts were focused on the here and now; the need to furnish and care for the house, and the need to cultivate their general store and carrier business in nearby Blaine (now Hunter) Street.
-They pondered too the prospect of starting a family, as Ella was born in 1911 and Hazel in 1914.
-Sadly, Herbert (and his mother) fell victim to the influenza epidemic in 1919, and Florence was left to raise the two girls.
+Herbert Porter and his bride Florence Jolley moved into their new home in 1910.
+A gate in their backyard led to James Porter’s grocery store and it was from the accompanying yard and stables that James’ son Herbert conducted his carrier business.
+The young couple soon started a family, Ella was born in 1911 and Hazel in 1914.
+Sadly, Herbert (and his mother) fell victim to the influenza epidemic of 1919 and Florence was left to raise the two girls as a sole parent.

 Today visitors to this freestanding Edwardian House Museum can view:

 - collections of fabrics, clothing, and craft materials

 - the historic fernery and the intimate period garden